jma1ice/newsletterr/readme.md

 * HTML cards and other CSS to add some life to the UI
 * Additional email templates
 * Get recently added items
+* Update footer to include a link to this Github, as well as a (C) 2025
+* Prefill subject
+* Auto fetch plex token, and make it easier for the user to get tautulli API
+* Plex integration/automation to get the server details?
+See above?
+* Include functionality for users without tautulli?
+Such that they could just provide emails and a text body for the email
+* Mailing lists (Weekly, monthly, Movies, Shows) that you can add users to, to automate some emails.
+E.g. - Monthly email contains the following users, and uses the following template.
+* Template management to go with lists
+* Automation management (Which lists, how often?)
+* Opt out support?
+* Version in the top right of each HTML page (or, an 'about' button/section with version info, publish date)
+* Update functionality (new version available)
+* Longer fields on the Settings page
+* Checking "include XYZ in email" buttons should trigger them to be added to the previewed email in realtime, as snap-ins that can be removed on the fly as well.
+Maybe a button instead of a check box?
+* Graph/stat ordering?
+Should it have a default ordering, or user editable?
+* "API Key" text on Settings should be updated to "Tautulli API Key"
+* BCC text appears on the bottom left of the main text field, should be on top or centered.
+Some form of field validation should be in here to make sure it's "email, email" - regex maybe?
+Prevent empty emails or duplicates in case the user messes with it.
+Come to think of it, could the users not be added in a "tag" format style, that is to say, each user entered is an 'item' with a small 'x' next to them to remove if needed.
+* More rounded boxes
+* Color options? light and dark?
+The blue is throwing me lol
+* What does "time range" mean?
+Days?
+Weeks?
+* I don't believe I understand the placeholder boxes...

 ---